- Select a Topic:

-Get help from a librarian!
-Academy of Art librarians are available for research assistance at the reference desk in the library.
-You can also use the Ask a Librarian form for reference help, and you can also use this form to schedule a one-on-one research consultation with one of our librarians.
+Ask A Librarian!
+Academy of Art librarians are available for research assistance - just ask at the Circulation Desk.
+Online, you can use the Ask a Librarian form for reference help, and you can also use this form to schedule a one-on-one research consultation with one of our librarians.

 - Critically Evaluate Sources:

 Check the publication date of the resources to make sure they’re not outdated.

 Make sure the information you get is coming from a legitimate source, one with authority in the field you are researching.
 This is particularly important when you are getting information from websites.
 The UC Berkeley guide to evaluating your resources is a helpful starting point.

 - Cite Sources:

 Use the MLA citation guide on the Library’s website.

 When you use the magazine databases, you can get your citations already formatted!